iPhone Speaker Not Working? Here’s How to Fix It

 Do not use any other liquids, including cleaning supplies, as this can cause more harm.
 Follow our full guide to cleaning your iPhone if it’s really dirty.

 How to Get Water Out of Your iPhone Speakers

+Despite what you might have heard, you shouldn’t seal your phone in a bag filled with rice.
+This can further corrode elements in your smartphone.
 However, you can try silica gel.
-You’ll often find packets of this in new pairs of shoes because they soak up moisture.
+You’ll often find packets of this in new pairs of shoes, because they soak up moisture.
 Be careful using these around children or animals as they are dangerous if consumed.